quantnetwork/blockchain-developer-exercises-foundations/Exercise6.md

 #### Searching Accounts for Specific Properties

+We will demostrate searching the Accounts state through a specific example.
 This example will search a subset of addresses and identify the address with the largest balance and the address with the largest sequence number.
 To be in the subset of addresses searched, an address will have had to send a transaction in the latest block of the Ethereum Ropsten testnet.
 To run the example, enter:

 ```
 node examples/state-search/autoexecute-accounts-search.js password=MY_PASSWORD
 ```

+You will see in the example script that we are using the `/autoexecution/search/address/balance/${originId}` Overledger URL to search for an address balance and we are using the `/autoexecution/search/address/sequence/${originId}` Overledger URL to search for an address sequence.

+The full details of this script is as follows.
 This script first gets the latest block, then gets each transaction from the block.
 For each transaction origin address, the script gets that addresses balance and sequence number.
 The script keeps track of the address with the largest parameters.

 All the logic in this script is based on the Overledger standardised data model.
 This means that the script can easily be reused for other DLTs that are Account based.